OpaxIV/drm_in_games/disasm_vm_obfuscators/vm_binary/analysis.md

 <img src="https://github.com/OpaxIV/hslu_secproj/assets/93701325/12a2e7e6-84ff-42e2-b2c8-5badecd7e723" width="600">
 <br/>

 Analyzing the disassembly in more detail will make it possible to understand the purpose of the rdx and rcx registers in this function.
+#### RDX - Virtual Instruction Pointer
 As already seen before the rdx register gets initialized at the beginning, then and then contains the bytecode (00101178).
-Looking at the graph will show, that nearly every handler (and some other components like the dispatcher) will contain at least an operation, that manipulates the named register rdx.
+Looking at the graph will show, that nearly every handler (and some other components like the dispatcher) will contain at least one operation, that manipulates the named register rdx.
 _Note: To show any occurences of e.g. registers, highlight the wished register and click on the mouse wheel in ghidra._
 <br>
 <img src="https://github.com/OpaxIV/hslu_secproj/assets/93701325/d9546851-c640-4b96-a16b-1f92dfeff2a8" width="1100">